atumat/Hospital-Management/README.md

-Show more

-Conversation with Gemini

-add more content related to OOPS to the readme for this repo: https://github.com/atumat/Hospital-Management

-You're right!
-A Hospital Management System is a perfect example to showcase the power of Object-Oriented Programming (OOP).
-Here's a more detailed section focusing on the OOP aspects that you can add to your README.md file, drawing inspiration from common HMS designs:

-Object-Oriented Programming (OOP) Principles
-This Hospital Management System is designed with a strong emphasis on Object-Oriented Programming (OOP) principles, leveraging them to create a modular, scalable, and maintainable codebase.

-Core OOP Concepts Demonstrated:
 Classes and Objects:

 Classes serve as blueprints for real-world entities within the hospital environment.
 Examples include Patient, Doctor, Nurse, Appointment, Department, Bill, Medicine, etc.